darwinbeing/HPServerPSUHack/README.md

 ## HP HSTNS-PL11/PL30/PL42

 HP HSTNS-PL11/PL30/PL42 1200Watt Hot Plug Power Supply Hack for BMW Flashing and Programming.
+The HPE PSU is a powerful and versatile power supply unit that can be modified or hacked to suit a wide range of needs,With some basic electronics knowledge and proper safety precautions, it's possible to make this PSU even more useful and versatile for your specific applications.

 [//]: # (Image References)
 [image1]: ./resources/mb_front.png "MB Front"